ClarityNLP/ClarityNLP/docs/developer_guide/algorithms/nlpql_expr_eval.rst

 Use of a non-Mongo evaluator requires ClarityNLP to:

 - Run a set of queries to extract the data from MongoDB
-- Transmit the query results across a network if the Mongo instance is hosted remotely
+- Transmit the query results across a network (if the Mongo instance is hosted remotely)
 - Ingest the query results into another evaluation engine
 - Evaluate the NLPQL expressions and generate results
-- If MongoDB is hosted remotely, transmit the results back to the Mongo host
+- Transmit the results back to the Mongo host (if the Mongo instance is hosted remotely)
 - Insert the results into MongoDB.

 Evaluation via the MongoDB aggregation framework should prove to be much more